cazala/synaptic/docs/testing.md

 suite with fallback disabled, so its reported backend must be `webgpu`; it reports end-to-end time for each workload, including model compilation.

-The first five pages are polished interactive examples:
+The first six pages are polished interactive examples:

 - XOR shows the 2→3→1 topology and all four predictions as training converges.
 - MNIST trains a 196→128→10 classifier on 300 MNIST samples plus 80